How to photograph the Milky Way

 To ensure your image of the Milky Way is in focus, make sure you set your lens to manual focus as there is no way your lens will be able to autofocus in the dark.

-As you want the sky to be in focus you will be setting it at the infinity setting, however, you may need to fine tune it based on your exact lens.
+As you want the sky to be in focus you will be setting it at the infinity setting, however, you may need to fine-tune it based on your exact lens.
 When I go to photograph the milky way or any star type photo, I will select the brightest star and focus on that.

 Take a few test shots and use the LCD screen to zoom in to make sure you have it pin sharp.
 If you have an element in the foreground it may be out of focus, so just be aware of this.
 It may not be critical as it will most likely be a silhouette.
 When using a wide-angle lens, you can move back from your foreground if you are too close.
+As the stars will be the main point of interest in the photograph, you do want to make sure they are in focus.
+Its no good photographing an amazing milky way shot that is blurry.
+You may also find that the infinity setting on your lens is not exactly where the manufacturer has printed the marker.
+On my favorite astrophotography Laowa 12mm f2.8 lens, I find that I have to bring it back a mm or two to get the perfect focus, this is how I photograph the milky way anyway.

 Of course, no fine art landscape photograph is complete without the right post-production.
 Since you heavily relied on high ISO levels, you may need to tweak some settings in your preferred photo editing software to ensure your noise is reduced, colour balances are right and other adjustments such as ensuring the sharpness levels are to taste.
-It is best to consider how you will edit all of the foreground and various settings when you photograph the milky way when you are taking the photo, to ensure you can do most of the work in camera, by your selection of settings, lens and composition.
+It is best to consider how you will edit all of the foreground and various settings when you photograph the milky way when you are taking the photo, to ensure you can do most of the work in-camera, by your selection of settings, lens, and composition.